Craig v. Boren

 In Oklahoma, a statute was enacted prohibiting the sale of “nonintoxicating” 3.2% beer to males under the age of 21 and to females under the age of 18.
 In response, Mark Walker, a 20 year old freshman at Oklahoma State University, and Carolyn Whitener, the owner of a convenience store and a licensed vendor in the state, brought a lawsuit against the statute in federal court.
 While the case proceeded through the court, Walker turned 21, so 18 year old Curtis Craig, also a student at Oklahoma State, joined the case as the third co-plaintiff.

-The District Court judge dismissed their initial complaint, finding that the law was a reasonable exercise of the state’s power under the 21st Amendment.
-The decision was appealed and heard by a three-judge panel of the Tenth Circuit Court of Appeals, who unanimously upheld the District Court’s ruling.
+The district court dismissed the initial complaint, finding that the law was a reasonable exercise of the state’s power under the 21st Amendment.
+The decision was appealed and heard by a three-judge panel of the U.S. Court of Appeals for the Tenth Circuit, who unanimously upheld the district court’s ruling.
 After this setback, future Justice Ruth Bader Ginsburg reached out to the plaintiffs’ lawyer on behalf of the ACLU to offer to file an amicus curiae in their favor.
 The lawyer accepted, and the case was granted certiorari by the U.S. Supreme Court.

 7 - 2 decision for Craig